dbt-labs/docs.getdbt.com/website/docs/terms/subquery.md

 ## Subquery examples

 You may often see subqueries in joins and DML statements.
-We’ll run through examples for each of those scenarios below.
+The following sections contain examples for each scenario.

 ### Subquery in a join